Why the veterinary profession?

 We are funded entirely through our membership fees and donations, including from our business members.
 We have four membership categories:

-- Business Membership category for all veterinary clinics, hospitals and related industry eg pharma.
+3. Business Membership category for all veterinary clinics and hospitals.
 For the purpose of maintaining our independence, business members do not carry voting rights.

 How is VfCA structured?